Current Trail Status

 - Birch Knob - This section begins at the Russell Fork trailhead in the Breaks Park and follows the Pine Mountain ridgeline 13 miles to Birch Knob, the highest point on this section of trail.
-Water and primitive camping is available here with an overnight camp shelter in planning for construction to be completed in the summer of 2012.
+Water and camping are available here with an overnight camp shelter completed in December of 2012.
 And continuing southwest for 13 miles is the trailhead at US 23 at Pound Gap.

 Highland Section Map/Info

 - Highland - This section begins at US 23 and trails 7 miles to the Adena Springs Shelter and then continues 8 more miles to the Flamingo Shelter.
 The Highland section is 15 miles in length.

 Trail Rules and Tips